Tortricinae

 (NCBI-index: 1.100904)

-The Common Yellow Conch (Agapeta hamana) has a bright pale yellow forewing.
-On the forewing, different in number, there are orange or brown markings that differ in intensity.
-In any case, there is always a clear wide line from the center to the tornus of the forewing.
-Flies in the evening and comes on light easily.
-The flying period is from April to September in possibly one generation and the wingspan is 15-24mm.
+The Common Yellow Conch (Agapeta hamana) has a bright, pale yellow forewing.
+On the forewing, there are different numbers of orange or brown markings that differ in intensity.
+In any case, there is always a clear, broad line from the centre to the tornus of the forewing.
+It flies in the evening and comes on light easily.
+The flying period is from April to September, possibly in one generation, and the wingspan is 15-24 mm.
 The larvae can be found in the roots.
-Host plant: Musk and Thistle.
+Host plant: Musk, Thistle.
 Dutch name: Distelbladroller.
 Frisian name:

 Flying period: